ahorn/linearizability-checker/README.md

 [jepsen directory][jepsen-benchmarks]).
 Note that the failures in etcd are expected here because we allow read requests to bypass the consensus protocol (by setting `quorum=false`)!
-As a sanity check, we have also tried three tests with `quorum=true' and we did not find any linearizability bugs.
+As a sanity check, we have also tried three tests with `quorum=true` and we did not find any linearizability bugs.

 ## Conclusion